rsksmart/lumino-light-client-sdk/README.md

 # RIF Notifier

-The Light client is not aware of everything that happens outside of the action it performs.
+The Light client is not aware of everything that happens in the blockchain and when events are really processed.
-For example, when a partner opens a channel, it is not made aware of that event, the same as when a channel is closed by a partner.

-To tackle this problem, the Lumino ecosystem has a Notifier, which objective is to provide the information about events regarding what operations happen on the blockchain.
+To tackle this problem, the RIF ecosystem has a Notifier, whose objective is to provide the information about events regarding what operations happen on the blockchain.

-Those events are filtered by topics, which are abstracted by the SDK so the developer doesn't have to write logic for managing them.
+Those events are filtered by topics, which are abstracted by the SDK in order to avoid writing complex logic.

 ## How to use it